niktechnopro/wisdom_box_2/README.md

 APP development - from idea to submitting to Google Play store: https://www.youtube.com/playlist?list=PL_HQqUUxw6OcyVFa0xW142Bv467nsJjlz

-In the project directory, you can run:
+In the project directory, run to launch the project:

 ### `npm run start` or `react-native run-android`